 - you will also develop the capacities to enact these understandings in your school.

 - use relevant knowledge related to professional learning, mathematics curriculum, pedagogy and assessment

 - use inquiry, reflection and evidence to inform strategic direction

 - collaborate effectively with colleagues to address challenges of practice

 - build relational trust by aligning actions with shared values and goals

 - initiate and sustain productive partnerships and networks

 - lead and inspire learning and change.

-This course is significantly subsidised by the Department of Education and Training.
+This course is significantly subsidised by the Department of Education.